 Under Alternative 1, no additional military personnel or their dependents would be relocated to Davis-Monthan AFB or the surrounding areas.
 Construction activities associated with this alternative would require the temporary addition of construction personnel; however, no new regional in-migration would occur because there are enough existing construction personnel in Pima County to support those positions.
-There would be no impacts to population under Alternative 1.
+No impacts to population are expected under Alternative 1.